pitt-crc/Slurm-Test-Environment/README.md

 ### Python versions

-Python versions 3.8 hrough 3.11 are included in the test environment, each having dedicated a dedicated `pip3.x` installation.
+Python versions 3.9 through 3.12 are included in the test environment, each having dedicated a dedicated `pip3.x` installation.

 ### General Utilities